RadAgent: A tool-using AI agent for stepwise interpretation of chest computed tomography: Methods

 \paragraph{Report generation metrics} Choosing an appropriate, domain-specific evaluation metric is central to assessing the quality of radiology reports.
 Several metrics have been proposed and validated for chest X-ray report generation, including CheXBert~\cite{smit2020combining}, RadGraph F1~\cite{radgraph}, and GREEN~\cite{ostmeier2024green}.
 Nevertheless, the most suitable evaluation strategy for CT report generation remains unsettled.
 Standard natural language processing metrics such as BLEU~\cite{papineni2002bleu} and ROUGE~\cite{lin2004rouge} are inadequate for this task, as they do not reflect clinically important distinctions such as negation~\cite{ostmeier2024green}.
 To address this limitation, Ostmeier et al.~\cite{ostmeier2024green} introduced GREEN, in which an LLM-based judge extracts findings from both the reference and candidate reports and assigns a score according to the number of matching findings, weighted by clinical severity.

 In our experiments, however, GREEN exhibited a pronounced length bias.
-In particular, these metrics do not distinguish between normal and abnormal findings in score computation.
+In particular, it did not distinguish between normal and abnormal findings in score computation.
 Consequently, when a reference report contains many explicitly normal statements, whereas the candidate report concentrates on abnormal findings, the resulting GREEN score may be drastically reduced.
 We illustrate this effect in \cref{fig:green}.

 We consider this behavior undesirable.
 In radiological reporting, the absence of a statement about a specific pathology is generally interpreted as indicating that the pathology was not observed and that the corresponding region is unremarkable.
 More importantly, assigning equal weight to normal and abnormal findings can obscure clinically meaningful errors: a templated report listing many normal findings may achieve a favourable score despite failing to identify the salient abnormalities.
 Since abnormal findings are typically far fewer than the large number of potentially normal observations, aggregate performance trends can therefore be dominated by the reporting of normality rather than by the detection of disease.